About U3A Kate Sheppard

 Interest Groups

 Some U3A groups have one or more special interest groups.
 These can comprise subgroups of members who share a particular interest and want foster this.
-Examples include; choirs, reading, movies, in fact any topic you can imagine.
+Examples include: choirs, reading, movies, in fact any topic you can imagine.
 These subgroups are dependent on their members for their own organising.
-Kate Sheppard currently has no special interest groups, but is keen to re-introduce its choir which was so successful a few years ago, and to encourage the formation of other special interest groups.
+Kate Sheppard U3A currently has no special interest groups, the committee will support the formation of special interest groups interested members.

 Outings